awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 ## Configuring macOS Mail to Send Email Using Amazon SES<a name="configure-email-client-macos-mail"></a>

-The procedures in this section will help you configure the Mail application that is included with macOS to send email through Amazon SES\.
-These procedures were tested using Mail version 11\.1 on macOS High Sierra \(version 10\.13\)\.
-The procedures may differ slightly for other versions of the Mail app and macOS\.
+The procedures in this section help you configure the Mail application that is included with macOS \(Mail\.app\) to send email through Amazon SES\.
+These procedures were tested using Mail\.app version 11\.1 on macOS High Sierra \(version 10\.13\)\.
+The procedures might differ slightly for other versions of Mail\.app and macOS\.

 **Note**
-The procedures in this section apply to the version of Mail that is included with macOS desktop and laptop computers\.
-The version of Mail that is included with iOS devices, such as iPhones and iPads, cannot be configured to send mail using Amazon SES\.
+The procedures in this section apply to the version of Mail\.app that is included with macOS desktop and laptop computers\.
+The version of Mail that is included with iOS devices, such as iPhones and iPads, can't be configured to send mail using Amazon SES\.

-**To configure macOS Mail to send email using Amazon SES**
+**To configure Mail\.app to send email using Amazon SES**

 1. In Mail, on the **Mailbox** menu, choose **Take All Accounts Offline**\.